-The return-air duct can only be connected to bottom of the furnace. sides (left or right), or a combination of bottom and side(s) of main furnace casing.
+The return-air duct must be connected to bottom, sides (left or right), or a combination of bottom and side(s) of main furnace casing.
 Bypass humidifier may be attached into unused return air side of the furnace casing.
-See Fig. 22, Fig. 23, and Fig. 24.
+See Fig. 22, 23, and 24.